spamegg1/reviews/README.md

 ***Update March 2022:*** Most of the course material is no longer working.
 The links to the “External Tools” from Coursera to Stanford website simply lead to blank pages.
 I left a scathing comment on Coursera discussion forums.

 *Spam's recommendation:* **Don’t take this.** ~~Don't take this.
 Or rather, just take the earlier sections (first 4-5 chapters maybe?).
 It's a free, "as-is" resource you can use, if you are very smart, willing to find a proper, actual textbook, do lots of Internet searches and learn on your own, somehow making up for the absence of a prof and TA.
 If you are super strong already and want to do Prolog, then take it.
-It overlaps with the Prolog course to a great extent (I actually thought they were written by the same people at first!)~~ ***Definitely take some Logic (it's the best thing in life)*** but unfortunately I do not know of a good undergraduate, entry-level alternative.
-I only learned it at the graduate level.
+It overlaps with the Prolog course to a great extent (I actually thought they were written by the same people at first!)~~ ***Definitely take some Logic (it's the best thing in life).*** A good alternative is the "Introduction to Formal Logic" by the [ForallX project](https://forallx.openlogicproject.org/).

 ### <a name="eff"></a> Effective Programming in Scala